 When he arrives on the DATS bus for his two-hour shift, Juston is met by a support worker who helps him get settled.
 He is thrilled every time he gets to play one of his sets—a mix of country, gospel and children’s music—at the hospital.

 “I feel that it’s therapy for me.
-I feel better,” he says.
+I feel better,” says Juston.
 “It makes me feel like dancing.”

-Even on the days he plays at the Misericordia, Juston practises for about two hours on an electric piano at home.
+Even on the days he plays at the Misericordia hospital, Juston practises for about two hours on an electric piano at home.
 He picks up new songs while listening to YouTube.

 Growing up on a farm near Gibbons, Juston learned to play by ear when he was about four years old.
 He went on to get about a dozen years of music lessons.
 “He’s an amazing player,” says his mother, Colleen.
 When Juston returns to the family farm every second weekend, he plays piano while Colleen plays the mandolin and his father, Bob, strums the guitar.